Frosty's Winter Wonderland: Plot

 Years have passed since Frosty the Snowman left for the North Pole, but when he hears about the first snowfall of the season, he decides to return.
 The children are overjoyed when Frosty comes back to play with them, but Jack Frost sees the fun that the children are having with Frosty and becomes jealous of him.
-When he learns about Frosty and his magic hat which brought him to life, he decides to steal it from Frosty so the children will love him more, but that night, while Frosty and the children are ice-skating at a frozen pond, Jack unknowingly steals a horse's hat with his ability to blow snowy winds.
-Believing it to be Frosty's top hat, he disappears with it.
-Despite the fun he has, Frosty feels lonely when the children go home each night.
-To cheer him up, the children decide that Frosty needs a wife and they build one the next day, and name her Crystal.
-However, the group is unable to bring her to life.
+When he learns about Frosty and his magic hat which brought him to life, he decides to steal it from Frosty so the children will love him more, but that night, while Frosty and the children are ice-skating at a frozen pond, Jack blows a wind to steal a horse's hat, believing it to be Frosty's.

-Late that night, Frosty presents Crystal with a bouquet of frost flowers, which magically brings her to life.
-Just then, Jack uses a gust of icy wind to blow Frosty's hat off, rendering him lifeless, but Crystal makes a corsage out of snow, places it on Frosty's chest and gives him a kiss, bringing him back to life.
-Befuddled by Frosty's reanimation, Jack throws the hat back onto his head.
+Despite having fun, Frosty feels lonely when the children go home each night, so the children build him a wife they name Crystal, though they are unable to bring her to life until Frosty presents Crystal with a bouquet of frost flowers, which magically brings her to life.
+Just then, Jack uses a gust of icy wind to blow Frosty's hat off, making him inanimate, but Crystal makes a corsage out of snow, places it on Frosty's chest and gives him a kiss, bringing him back to life.
+Befuddled by Frosty's reanimation, Jack throws the hat back onto Frosty’s head.
 Frosty and Crystal run through the town and announce their wedding plans to the children.
 Parson Brown, the local preacher, assists the children in building a snow parson whom he brings to life with his Bible.
-When Jack tries to spoil the wedding with a blizzard, Frosty and Crystal reason with him and ask for him to be the best man at the wedding.
-Jack agrees, and Frosty and Crystal are married.
+When Jack tries to spoil the wedding with a blizzard, Frosty and Crystal reason with him and convince him to be the best man at the wedding.
+Jack accepts and Frosty and Crystal are married.
 Frosty, Crystal, and Jack have fun with the children all winter, but they notice the weather is starting to grow warm.
 Jack uses his powers to extend the winter.
 After Parson Brown warns them about the dangers of everlasting snow, the three decide to return to the North Pole.
-They skate to the train station where Frosty meets the Traffic Cop, which he has encountered before, and introduces him to his wife, which surprises him.
-At the train station, Frosty and Crystal bid farewell to the children.
+They skate to the train station where Frosty meets the Traffic Cop, whom Frosty has encountered before, and introduces him to his wife, which surprises him.
+At the train station, Frosty, Crystal, and Jack bid farewell to the children.

+The seasons pass through spring and summer, and Griffith promises that "on one not so far away day, that first snowflake will fall."